-The EIC records search identified cultural resources at the Project site; however, these resources have been destroyed or removed within the Project site.
-The survey did not identify cultural resources.
+The EIC records search identified cultural resources at the Project site; however, these resources are not eligible for CRHR or NRHP listing.
+The survey did not identify significant cultural resources.

 Although the potential for identifying archaeological historical resources during Project ground disturbance is low, the presence of such resources cannot be entirely discounted.
 Surface vegetation and development encountered during the field survey, for example, could have obscured archaeological deposits that could be uncovered during Project implementation.
-Should such deposits be encountered during Project ground disturbance, a substantial adverse change in the significance of a historical resource could occur from its demolition, destruction, relocation, or alteration such that the significance of the resource would be materially impaired (CEQA Guidelines Section 15064.5(b)(1))
+Should such deposits be encountered during Project ground disturbance, a substantial adverse change in the significance of a historical resource could occur from its demolition, destruction, relocation, or alteration such that the significance of the resource would be materially impaired (CEQA Guidelines Section 15064.5(b)(1)).